http://pinterest.com/pin/204069426838137672/ |

 4.)
 Build story from movement ideas.

 5.)
-Create clear movement forms to express specific concepts and ideas.
+Create clear movement forms to express specific concepts and ideas.1.)
+Analyze and imitate sounds.C.)
+Develop personal creativity.

 2.)
 Recall and express personal sensory experiences.